nicmcd/uds_vs_tcp/README.md

 This will take a significant amount of time to run.
 Mine took about a half hour.
 Go have fun and come back later.

 ## Interpreting the results
 The taskrun script generates a CSV file in the 'run' directory.
 Each benchmark point is run 10 times so it is best to average these.
 I used Microsoft Excel to import the CSV file and generate a graph.
-My benchmark was run on an Intel E5-2620v2 processor running Ubuntu 13.10.
+My benchmark was run on an [Intel E5-2620 v2](http://ark.intel.com/products/75789/) processor running Ubuntu 13.10.